-How to Reset an Asus Router
+How to factory reset an Asus router

 Asus recommends that users go into the administrative interface, browse to the Administration section, and go to Restore/Save/Upload Setting to first save the existing configuration to a PC or Mac.
 After that, you can click Restore in the Factory Default section.

 Alternately, you can just press the factory-reset button for at least 10 seconds.
-No power cutoff is needed.
+No power cut-off is needed.

 Once that's done, and if you saved the configuration, use the default credentials (both the username and password will be "admin") to log in to the browser interface to upload the old configuration to the router.

-How to Reset a D-Link Router
+How to factory reset a D-Link router

 All D-Link routers can be factory-reset using the Reset button, which is usually on the back of the device.